dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ![](./images/D01.svg)

 ### Eave Fascia
 Burn & oil two 2x6x8s and two 2x6x12s to use as Eave Fascia.
-Rather than trusting blueprints for finishing pieces, it's better to measure the actual structure to compensate for any warping that may have occurred.
+Rather than trusting blueprints for your cuts, it's better to measure the actual structure using a *Tape Measure* to compensate for any warping that may have occurred during construction.

 Install the boards 1.5” below where the fascia meets the sheathing.
-This will maintain the 45 degree pitch.
+This will maintain the 45 degree pitch and insure the roofing extends past the fascia.
 Level each board as you install.
-Tack the boards in first using *2 1/2” galvanized finishing nails* loaded in the *Finishing Nailer*.
-Then use two *2 1/2” Hex Deck Screws* to attach the boards to the rafters.
+Tack the boards in first using *2 1/2” Galvanized Finishing nails* loaded in the *Finishing Nailer*.
+Then use two *2 1/2” Hex Deck Screws* to attach the boards to the rafters using your *Impact Driver*.
 This will help provide additional strength to the rafters, and insures the gutters have plenty of support during rainfall.

 ### Cutting & Burning Tip
 You can measure and precut the boards before burning & oiling them or you can cut them afterwards and use a *Butane Torch* loaded with *Butane* to touch up the exposed areas.